spatha0011/spatha_vsd-hdp/Day13/README.md

 ### `SoC design and OpenLANE`

-### Introduction to all components of open-source digital asic design

 #### Components of opensource digital ASIC design

 In digital ASIC design, three essential components must come together to produce a successful chip: RTL IPs, EDA tools, and PDK data.

-RTL IPs (Register Transfer Level Intellectual Property) define the functional behavior of the design and serve as reusable logic blocks.
+- RTL IPs (Register Transfer Level Intellectual Property) define the functional behavior of the design and serve as reusable logic blocks.

-EDA Tools (Electronic Design Automation) enable the complete design flow—from logic synthesis to placement, routing, verification, and signoff.
+- EDA Tools (Electronic Design Automation) enable the complete design flow—from logic synthesis to placement, routing, verification, and signoff.

-PDK (Process Design Kit) Data provides foundry-specific information such as layer definitions, design rules, and transistor models.
+- PDK (Process Design Kit) Data provides foundry-specific information such as layer definitions, design rules, and transistor models.

 When these inputs are integrated, the result is a fully functional, fabricated ASIC (Application-Specific Integrated Circuit) tailored to meet specific application requirements.